 To lessen the chance of dizziness, get up slowly from a sitting or lying position.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Tell your doctor right away if you have any serious side effects, including: difficulty urinating, unusually fast/irregular heartbeat, fainting, numbness/tingling.

 Atomoxetine may rarely cause serious (possibly fatal) liver disease.
-Get medical help right away if you have any symptoms of liver damage, including: nausea/vomiting that doesn't stop, loss of appetite, dark urine, stomach/abdominal pain, yellowing eyes/skin.
+Get medical help right away if you have any symptoms of liver damage, including: nausea/vomiting that doesn't stop, dark urine, stomach/abdominal pain, yellowing eyes/skin.

 This medication may rarely cause serious problems such as a heart attack or stroke.
 Get medical help right away if you experience any of the following: chest/jaw/left arm pain, shortness of breath, unusual sweating, weakness on one side of the body, confusion, trouble speaking, sudden vision changes.

 Rarely, males (including young boys and teens) may have a painful or prolonged erection lasting 4 or more hours while using this medication.
 Caregivers/parents should also be watchful for this serious side effect in boys.
 If a painful or prolonged erection occurs, stop using this drug and get medical help right away, or permanent problems could occur.
 Ask your doctor or pharmacist for more details.